This post may contain affiliate links.

 Notes

-- Nutritional value is for chicken only.
+- Nutritional value is for kung pao recipe only, no side dishes.

 - If you want to add some chili peppers to this recipe you are more than welcome or you can add about 1 tsp red pepper flakes to spice it up.